-The school's library, staffed by a six-hour Librarian, provides an extensive variety of reference and special interest materials, in addition to hundreds of educational and recreational books.
+The school's library, staffed by a four-hour Librarian, provides an extensive variety of reference and special interest materials, in addition to hundreds of educational and recreational books.
 Students visit the library weekly with their classes and can access the library before school, and during lunch.
 Two computer workstations within the library are connected to the Internet so students are able to access resources and information online.
-During the 2010-11 school year, Placer Elementary will be hosting two book fairs.
+During the 2011-12 school year, Placer Elementary will be participating in the "All For Books" program which raises funds for the school's library and other programs and hosting two book fairs.